blinkysc/winerosetta2/README.md

 ### As a DLL

-You can also compile WineRosetta as a DLL and inject it into an existing process:
+You can also compile WineRosetta2 as a DLL and inject it into an existing process:

 1. Compile with the `BUILD_AS_DLL` flag
 2. Use your preferred DLL injection method

 ## How It Works

-WineRosetta uses two approaches to handle problematic instructions:
+WineRosetta2 uses two approaches to handle problematic instructions:

 1. **Proactive Optimization**: On startup, it scans all loaded modules and patches problematic instructions.
 2. **Reactive Handling**: It installs a Vectored Exception Handler to catch illegal instruction exceptions and emulate them at runtime.